 I agree.It's called HTML 5 which has open tags for this that Apple already support.
 No need for bloated crashtastic Flash.

-Video via Flash has to be the biggest joke every played on the rest of us.
+HTML5 has no stream ripping protection at all.
+Virtually every change to Flash in the last version and a half is stream ripping protection being built in and getting stronger, and that's what content companies broadly need - HTML 5 is going nowhere, fast any time soon, and while there's no content protection mechanism within HTML it won't take off significantly.Video via Flash has to be the biggest joke every played on the rest of us.
 Video can be played natively on computers using any number of different highly optimized software packages, but we all use a poorly written proprietary browser plugin because nobody could agree to a standard. h.264 is that new standard and HTML5 removes the second main need for Flash.

 Flash is and will be virtually useless moving forward.
 I don't want it on my iPhone as I don't want Flash based advertising on my phone.
 No moving ads with sound, ever.

 Use your computer.Obviously the "best" way to play video online will evolve in future into something different from today's Flash, but I see no-one's got an answer for my previous question then:

 "How do I view the ninety-something percent of legacy websites out there NOW using Flash for video playback?"

 Didn't you see the posts about some other new smartphone a month or so back that played flash video?Sounds sensible to me.
 Then users could make their own individual decision according to their preferences.